-It is your responsibility to confirm all information provided in this manual.
-This manual is not intended to constitute legal advice.
-Texas Foster Youth Justice Project is providing this manual free of charge and for informational purposes only.
-Texas RioGrande Legal Aid, its officers, directors, employees or volunteers do not represent or warrant the accuracy of any information contained in this manual and are not liable for the consequences of, including any damages that you may incur as a result of, your reliance on this manual.
-You should also understand that the information discussed in this manual might have changed since the publication, further underscoring the importance that you confirm the information provided.
+It is your responsibility to confirm all information provided in this Guide.
+This Guide is not intended to constitute legal advice.
+Texas Foster Youth Justice Project is providing this Guide free of charge and for informational purposes only.
+Texas RioGrande Legal Aid, its officers, directors, employees or volunteers do not represent or warrant the accuracy of any information contained in this Guide and are not liable for the consequences of, including any damages that you may incur as a result of, your reliance on this Guide.
+You should also understand that the information discussed in this Guide might have changed since the publication, further underscoring the importance that you confirm the information provided.
 For legal advice and assistance regarding your personal situation, you can apply for assistance with the Texas Foster Youth Justice Project or contact a lawyer.

-© Texas RioGrande Legal Aid, 2016
+© Texas RioGrande Legal Aid, 2018